 The Building Regulations may also apply to certain changes of use of an existing building.
 This is because the change of use may result in the building as a whole no longer complying with the requirements which will apply to its new type of use, and so having to be upgraded to meet additional requirements specified in the regulations for which building work may also be required.

 There are a number of classes of new buildings or extensions of existing buildings that do not need Building Regulations approval - subject to certain criteria on size, construction and position relative to boundaries being met.
 The following are examples of such buildings and extensions.
 Please note that they may require planning permission.

 Example of 4D Planning's Building Regulation Drawings in London:

 Building control exists to ensure that buildings are designed and constructed in accordance with the Building Regulations and associated legislation.
 4D Planning Consultants liaise with building control on your behalf to ensure your development coheres to the building regulations such as structural stability, fire resistance, weather resistance, thermal insulation etc.

 Building Control also deal with demolitions notices and competent person’s schemes, they also provide a 24 hour response service to dangerous structures.

-4D Planning Consultants are experienced with the building regulations and our designs are created to adhere to all the regulations.
+4D Planning are experienced with the building regulations and our designs are created to adhere to all the regulations.
 The Building Regulations apply to building work in England and Wales and set standards for the design and construction of buildings to ensure the health, safety, welfare and convenience of persons in or about buildings.